Cu0430/Experimental-Record/README.md

 # Progressive Hierarchical Alignment for Few-Shot Cross-Modal Remote Sensing Image Classification
-本仓库用于记录本人在科研实习中的实验过程与模型演化：**基于渐进式层次对齐的小样本跨模态遥感图像分类研究**。每个子文件夹（如 v1/, v2/, ...）代表模型架构的一次重要迭代，均配有相应的 README.md 文件详细说明改动与实验结果。该实验代码从2025.3.22开始进行编写和调整。
+This repository is used to record the experimental process and model evolution in my research internship: **a study on cross-modal remote sensing image classification for small samples based on progressive hierarchical alignment.** Each subfolder (e.g., v1/, v2/, ...) represents an important iteration of the model architecture, and is accompanied by a corresponding README.md file detailing the changes and experimental results.
+The experimental code was written and adapted from 2025.3.22
-# 研究动机
+# Research Motivation
-在小样本多光谱（MS）与全色（PAN）遥感图像联合分类任务中，面临两个关键挑战：
+In the task of joint classification of small sample multispectral (MS) and panchromatic (PAN) remote sensing images, two key challenges are faced:\
-1）多层次语义错位：浅层特征未对齐误差在网络中逐层传递，导致仅对齐高层语义特征无法实现真正的跨模态一致性；
+1) Multi-level semantic misalignment: shallow feature misalignment errors are transmitted layer by layer in the network, resulting in the inability to achieve true cross-modal consistency by aligning only high-level semantic features;\
-2）模态特异性信息丢失：过度对齐可能损害模态特有的判别能力。
+2) Loss of modality-specific information: over-alignment may impair modality-specific discriminative capabilities.\
-为解决上述问题，本研究设计了一种渐进式层次对齐机制，并提出了模态补偿字典模块，以提升特征的判别性和鲁棒性。
+To solve the above problems, this study designs **a progressive hierarchical alignment mechanism** and proposes **a modality-compensated dictionary module** to improve the discriminative and robustness of features.
-# 当前结果
+# Current Results
-实验中使用的数据集是呼和浩特的MS和PAN图像。整个实验过程经历了过山车式的变化：一开始AA只有40%-50%，调整网络结构之后，AA能到71%。后来发现有原则性的数据处理错误，调整之后AA又回到了30%左右。之后又发现了数据量的问题，又调整了超参数、网络结构等，目前取得的最佳结果如下：
+The datasets used in the experiment are MS and PAN images of Hohhot.
+The whole experimental process experienced **a roller coaster**: at the beginning, the AA was only 40%-50%, and after adjusting the network structure, the AA could go up to 71%.
+Then it was found that there was a principle data processing error, and after the adjustment, the AA went back to about 30%.
+After that, the problem of data volume was found again, and the hyper-parameters and network structure were adjusted, etc. The best results achieved so far are as follows:\
 **Overall Accuracy (OA): 73.37%
 Average Accuracy (AA): 75.18%
 Kappa Coefficient: 69.88%**
-与当前 SOTA 方法相比，各指标约存在 **2% 左右的差距**，具有进一步优化的潜力。
+Compared with the current SOTA method, there is a gap of about 2% in each index, which has the potential for further optimization.
 # Ps
 My thesis supervisor is Zhu Hao, associate professor of Xidian University.
 He has some achievements in deep learning and remote sensing image processing.
-He supervises undergraduate research and publishes papers in IEEE TGRS journals(IF:7.5, 中科院一区TOP期刊).
+He supervises undergraduate research and publishes papers in IEEE TGRS journals(IF:7.5, Chinese Academy of Sciences Region I TOP journals).
 This is his personal homepage at https://faculty.xidian.edu.cn/ZHUHAO/zh_CN/index.htm